afinneg2/RZeroTools/README.md

 ### Description

 Code for Bayesian estimation of infection time series and reproduction numbers from pandemic casualty data.
+See <a href="https://afinneg2.github.io/blog/2020/05/14/bayes_estimating_COVID_reproduction_number"> this pa ge </a> for description of model.

 ### Installation